teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 suppressed unless current policy is `on`.
 Repository errors are contained and counted.
 This generic state is intentionally small; later `data.<domain>` facades expose approved domain methods rather than SQL.

+An Owner may remove exactly that namespaced document with `.plugins clearv3data <package>`.
+The core validates the API v3 package slug and derives the same bounded internal key used by the repository, including the hashed form for long names.
+The action is idempotent, works whether the package is loaded or unloaded, never prints the path, and cannot remove legacy v1/v2 storage with the same package slug.
+Historical `.plugins cleardata` keeps its legacy namespace and semantics.

 ## Approved quote reads